signalfx/splunk-otel-collector/README.md

 - [Splunk Access Token](https://docs.splunk.com/Observability/admin/authentication-tokens/org-tokens.html#admin-org-tokens)
 - [Splunk Realm](https://dev.splunk.com/observability/docs/realms_in_endpoints/)
 - [Agent or Gateway mode](docs/agent-vs-gateway.md)
-- [Double-check exposed
+- [Confirm exposed
   ports](https://github.com/signalfx/splunk-otel-collector/blob/main/docs/security.md#exposed-endpoints)
-  to make sure your environment doesn't have conflicts.
+  to make sure your environment doesn't have conflicts and that firewalls are configured properly.
 Ports can be changed in the collector's configuration.

 This distribution is supported on and packaged for a variety of platforms including: